centrifugal-pump-in-lagos-ikeja-nigeria

 Centrifugal Pumps

-Centrifugal pumps are mechanical devices suitable for transportation of fluids with high flow rate and low viscosity and are also used for applications in the oil and gas, manufacturing, pharmaceutical, chemical industries, textile industries, rubber industries, power sectors, etc.
+Centrifugal pumps are mechanical devices suitable for transporting fluids with high flow rate and low viscosity.
+They are also used for applications in the oil and gas, manufacturing, pharmaceutical, chemical, textile, rubber, and power sectors.

 Centrifugal pumps operate by transferring energy from a rotating impeller to the fluid, which is inside a casing.
-Fluid enters the rapidly rotating impeller along its axis and is cast out by centrifugal force along its circumference through the impeller’s vane tips.
-The action of the impeller increases the fluid’s velocity and pressure and also directs it towards the pump outlet.
+Fluid enters the rapidly rotating impeller along its axis and is cast out by centrifugal force along its circumference through its vane tips.
+The action of the impeller increases the fluid’s velocity and pressure and directs it towards the pump outlet.

 The characteristics of centrifugal pumps are: